willflaminio/RetroPie-Manager/README.md

 # Features
 With Retropie-Manager you can
-- Monitor the raspberry health and disk space
+- Monitor the system health and disk space
 - Edit the Emulation Station config file
 - Edit the RetroArch config file
 - Edit the autostart.sh script